slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 While updating or simply trying to use a piece of code, have you ever read it and wondered why a variable/member is declared a certain way?
 Or tried to understand the previous developer's intent for 1 variable/member over the other?

+Does it even matter?
+And Why?

+A couple years ago, Tony Deigh (CTO of Jobcase) shared a thought that stuck in my mind: "Code is read more than it is executed".

+I keep it as a reminder that that first and foremost, code is read by other humans.
+Correctness (it does what it is supposed to do) and optimization for execution are **necessary but not sufficient** (permission-to-play if you will).
+As a result, it needs to remain human-readable.

-I have chosen to use typescript and Python to provide simple and concrete examples in this article.
+Here are a 2 concrete examples to illustrate the key questions in code.
+I have chosen to use typescript and Python to illustrate the points with concise, simple, and concrete examples.

-Examples:
+***:warning: Note :warning:**
+Concepts discussed here apply to all languages.

 Python:
 ```python